solariun/atomicx/README.md

 ## Implementations from Work on progress

-* Introducing `atomicx::Timeout`, this will help tracking a timeout over time, using methods `IsTimedout` and `GetRemaining`
+* Introducing `atomicx::Timeout`, this will help tracking a timeout over time, using methods `IsTimedOut` and `GetRemaining` and `GetDurationSince`.
+Special use case, if the timeout value is zero, IsTimedOut will always return false.

 * **IMPORTAT NOTIFICATION** `atomicx::lock` has been renamed to `atomicx::mutex` for consistency, all methods are the same.